Academic Programs: PhD

-Each new PhD student enters the program with a faculty advisor — in most cases, the particular professor who has agreed to sponsor them (the exception is PhD students intending to focus on economics or political science).
+Many new PhD students enter the program with a faculty advisor — in most cases, the particular professor has agreed to sponsor them (the exception is PhD students intending to focus on economics or political science).
 Because of the large number of areas in which a PhD student can specialize, there are few universal requirements for the PhD degree in Environmental Science and Management.
 Students plan their academic program in consultation with the sponsor and, eventually, their PhD committee.
 All courses offered by the Bren School are open to PhD students.
 Courses are also available in such other departments as Geography, Earth Science, Economics, Political Science, and Ecology, Evolution & Marine Biology, as well as others.

 Bren faculty engage in research that crosses traditional disciplinary boundaries, and students are encouraged to do so as well.
 While we encourage broadening disciplinary perspectives, we expect that each student will become an expert in one field, whether it has an interdisciplinary or disciplinary focus.
 We uphold the traditional requirements that the PhD dissertation be of exceptional quality and an original contribution to knowledge.

 Students who wish to obtain a stronger multidisciplinary background before focusing on one research area should consider enrolling in our Master of Environmental Science and Management (MESM) program and applying to the PhD program in the second year.
 A master's degree is not required for admission to the PhD program, although some professors prefer that applicants have a master's.

 See a list of current and past PhD students and their research topics.
 The application deadline for Fall 2017 matriculation is December 15, 2016.
 Visit the UCSB Graduate Application to complete yours today.